Josfyn-06/LITA_Capstone_Project-2/README.md

 - Blank Value Check: Verified the dataset for blank values
 - Data Type Conversion: Converted specified columns to text format for consistency
 - Data Standardization: Reformatted date columns to YYYY-MM-DD for uniformity
 - Duplicate Removal: Removed duplicate rows to ensure unique records.
-41,213 duplicates were found and removed left with 33,787 unique values out of 75,000 records that were given.
+41,213 duplicates were found and removed left with 33,787 unique values out of 75,000 records that was given in the dataset.

 ## Exploratory Data Analysis